Float shape

 • Community care

-Where appropriate, implementing a variation in staff members' day-to-day work will improve job diversity and workplace happiness
+Where appropriate, implementing a variation in staff members' day-to-day work will improve job diversity and workplace happiness and will assist in them meeting personal goals.

 Showing Your Staff That You Consider Their Safety

 In the context of the current environment, it is of the utmost importance to openly demonstrate how your company prioritises the safety of its health care workers and the people they care for.
-Providing items such as:
+Providing things such as:

-• Personal protective stock
+• Personal protective equipment

 • Air purifiers